redlineo/red_crypto/README.md

-# RED_CRYPTO ver 0.7.1
+# RED_CRYPTO ver 0.7.3

 ## Description

 Password manager for (almost) any QMK-compatible keyboards.

+There are two versions:
+- hard-coded passwords in `keymap.c`, change branch to `hard-coded-storage` or releases
+- storing passwords in EEPROM with adding and editing via `RED_MENU`, change branch to `eeprom-storage` or releases

 ## Alert

 > Now red_crypto supports STM32 EEPROM.
+>
+> Tested on Keychron K9 Pro with STM32L4xx with virtual EEPROM

 See chapter about [Memory issue](#memory-issue) and [Memory usage](#memory-usage).
-I recommend using at the beginning internal FLASH or EEPROM, because you have some resources to realize the need for external memory.
+I recommend using at the beginning internal FLASH or EEPROM, because you have some resources not to need external memory.
 Or you can do not change your passwords, if there are very strong one's.

 > Red_crypto will remind you constanly about using internal memory.